2017 Major League Baseball postseason: (AL2) Houston Astros vs. (NL1) Los Angeles Dodgers

-However, the Astros would eventually redeem themselves after the scandal, as they returned to the World Series in 2022 and defeated the Philadelphia Phillies in six games for their most recent championship.
-The Astros also made the World Series two more times in between, in 2019 and 2021, but they lost both to the Washington Nationals and Atlanta Braves in seven and six games respectively.
+The Astros returned to the World Series two years later after their illegal sign stealing scheme was ended, but were upset by the Washington Nationals in seven games after being eight outs away from the championship in Game 7.
+However, the Astros would eventually earn redemption for the scandal in 2022, as they defeated the Philadelphia Phillies in six games for their most recent championship.

-The Dodgers returned to the World Series the next year, but were defeated by the Boston Red Sox in five games, who were later implicated in the same illegal sign-stealing scandal as the Astros.
+The Dodgers returned to the World Series the next year, but lost to the Boston Red Sox in five games, who were later implicated in the same illegal sign-stealing scandal as the Astros.
 They would eventually end their championship drought in 2020 against the Tampa Bay Rays in six games.